RAKSHITART/week1/README.md

 ### 🎯 Week 1 Objective

-* Preprocess the EV sensor dataset.
+* Preprocess the Battery and Heating Data in Real Driving Cycles dataset.
 * Engineer synthetic **battery health scores** and **fault labels**.
 * Build and train: